-We know that as athletes, we need to consume good nutritious foods to maximise our performance!
-As well as having lots of carbohydrates, protein and healthy fats, our body requires a variety of vitamins and minerals to function properly.
+We know that as parents of youth athletes, they need to consume good nutritious foods to maximise their performance!
+As well as having lots of carbohydrates, protein and healthy fats, young bodies require a variety of vitamins and minerals to function properly.

 What are Vitamins and Minerals?